-1. The model number (usually molded into the cast plate on the right side or sometimes in black ink on the cast plate)
+1. The model number (usually molded into the cast plate at the top or sometimes in black ink on the cast plate)

-2. The serial number (usually black ink numbers on the cast plate or stamped into wood in an opening in the cast plate)
+2. The serial number (usually black ink letters/numbers on the cast plate or stamped into wood in an opening in the cast plate)

-Pickup and Delivery.
-Once your donation has been accepted, we notify our nationwide pickup vendor to contact you to schedule the pickup.
+Piano Pickup.
+Once your donation has been accepted, we notify our nationwide pickup vendor who will schedule the pickup with you.
 Because pickup routing is created as accepted donations are accrued, your piano will be picked up on their next route through your area.
 Sometimes this can be very quick; other times it may take a few weeks.
 We appreciate your patience in working with us to complete acceptance and pick up your donation.
 Your piano will be put to good use in promoting piano education.

-Tax-deduction receipt.
-Within 30 days of our receipt of your donation, you will receive via postal delivery to the street address you provided an official IRS donation letter with all the necessary information to claim a donation on your tax return.
-If you prefer that it be mailed to a different address, please specify in the “additional information” field of your submission form.
+Piano Donation Receipt.
+Within 30 days of our receiving your donation, you will receive via email an official IRS donation letter with all the necessary information to claim a donation on your tax return.

 Establishing the value of your donation for tax purposes.
-For tax-return purposes, the IRS permits you to deduct the market value of non-cash contributions.
+For tax deduction purposes, the IRS permits you to deduct the market value of non-cash contributions.
 In general, donations valued at less than $5,000 require no validation, whereas an expert appraisal must accompany any deduction filed for a non-cash donation of $5000 or more.
-Although IRS regulations prohibit any 501(c) 3 nonprofit organization from establishing market value, we may be able to refer you to an appraiser.
+IRS regulations prohibit any 501(c)3 nonprofit organization from establishing market value.
+We may be able to refer you to an appraiser if needed.

-If you need to file an IRS Form 8283 for Non-charitable Contributions—which requires both an appraiser declaration and a donee acknowledgement—simply forward to us the form as completed by you and the appraiser.
-We will then sign to acknowledge the gift and mail or email the completed Form 8283 back to you.
+If you need to file an IRS Form 8283 for Non-Charitable Contributions—which requires both an appraiser declaration and a donee acknowledgement—simply forward to us the form as completed by you and the appraiser.
+We will then sign to acknowledge the donation and send you the completed Form 8283.
 To learn more about the IRS guidelines for charitable contributions, click HERE.